 This page presents a summary of Corporate Systems.
 Detailed posts are in the Corporate Systems category.
-(This full category/subcategory URL is the more desirable way to get there, but it may not work.)

 The systems diagram below represents my original analysis of corporate influence on society.
 The diagram was later rearranged to separate health, political, and government systems, to produce the Detailed View in the Social Systems Analysis page.